-The body goes through three different growth phases: Anagen, Catagen, and Telogen.
+There are three different hair cycles on the body: Anagen, Catagen, and Telogen.
 Laser hair removal works by targeting the hair in the Anagen phase.
 The Anagen phase is when the hair is growing and has the most blood supply; this is the only time laser hair removal works.

 Why does knowing about Active Surge matter?

 This allows you to know when you should begin scheduling appointments for the treatment area(s) and how long you should wait for an effective treatment.

 What is Active Surge?

 Active surge is when your hair transitions into the Anagen phase.
 Why is that important?
 Active surge will help you keep your treatments scheduled efficiently, making your appointments more effective.
 Click the link in our bio to learn more!